 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Let's look at our Mechanical Abbreviations, Legends, and Notes page.
-As we're finding in a lot of our engineering drawings, there's the Mechanical General Notes, Mechanical Ductwork Notes, Mechanical Equipment Notes, and Mechanical Piping Notes.
-There's the Piping Legend.
+Let's review our Mechanical Abbreviations, Legends, and Notes page.
+As we have seen in many of our engineering drawings, there are Mechanical General Notes, Mechanical Ductwork Notes, Mechanical Equipment Notes, and Mechanical Piping Notes.
+There is the Piping Legend.

-There are the Graphical Standards, which we have seen in many different drawings.
-There's the Ductwork Legend, and I'd really like to encourage that you pay specific attention to that, the Mechanical Sheet Index, and the Abbreviations.
-For the Ductwork Legend in particular, please notice that an air register has an X, a return air grill, a diagonal line.
+There are the Graphical Standards, which we have encountered in various drawings.
+There is the Ductwork Legend, and I highly encourage you to pay specific attention to it, the Mechanical Sheet Index and the Abbreviations.

-So those are pretty much the general overviews and the basics, but please spend some time, again, looking at the Ductwork Legend and the Abbreviations, and then we will continue on to our next drawing.
+These provide a general overview of the basics, but please spend some time reviewing the Ductwork Legend and the Abbreviations.
+Then, we will continue on to the next drawing.